Wikijito7/DataAPI/README.md

 * `/hash`: This is the way to get our hash.

 #### Put
 * `/data`: It updates the entire data object given, using the ID as item's identificator, so it cannot be changed.
+It returns the updated object, or `404 Not Found` if no data were found.
 It MUST follow the next pattern:
 ```
 {
     "id": 0,